-6.3.3 Case Study III: Mix of Prefetch-Friendly and Prefetch-Unfriendly Applications

-Figs. 15 and 16 show performance and bus traffic when two prefetch-friendly (libquantum and GemsFDTD) and two prefetch-unfriendly (omnetpp and galgel) applications run together.
+6.3.3.
+Case Study III: Mix of Prefetch-Friendly and Prefetch-Unfriendly Applications Figures 14 and 15 show performance and bus traffic when two prefetch-friendly (libquantum and GemsFDTD) and two prefetch-unfriendly (omnetpp and galgel) applications are run together.
 The prefetches for libquantum and GemsFDTD are very beneficial.
-Therefore, demand-prefetch-equal significantly improves weighted speedup.
-However, the prefetcher generates many useless prefetches for omnetpp and galgel, as shown in Fig. 16b.
+Therefore demand-prefetch-equal significantly improves weighted speedup.
+However, the prefetcher generates many useless prefetches for omnetpp and galgel as shown in Figure 15(a).
 These useless prefetches temporarily deny service to critical requests from the two other cores.
-Because APD eliminates a large portion (67 and 57 percent) of all useless prefetches in omnetpp and galgel, it frees up both request buffer entries and bandwidth in the memory system.
-These freed up resources are utilized efficiently by the critical requests of libquantum and GemsFDTD, thereby significantly improving their individual performance while slightly reducing omnetpp and galgel's individual performance.
-Since it eliminates a large number of useless prefetches, PADC reduces total bandwidth consumption by 14.5 percent over the baseline demand-first policy.
+Because APD eliminates a large portion (67% and 57%) of all useless prefetches in omnetpp and galgel, it frees up both request buffer entries and bandwidth in the memory system.
+These freed up resources are utilized efficiently by the critical requests of libquantum and GemsFDTD thereby significantly improving their individual performance, while slightly reducing omnetpp and galgel's individual performance.
+Since it eliminates a large amount of useless prefetches, PADC reduces total bandwidth consumption by 14.5% over the baseline demand-first policy.
 We conclude that PADC can effectively prevent the denial of service caused by the useless prefetches of prefetch-unfriendly applications on the useful requests of other applications.